Kondivali

 Kondivali is a small village in Khed Taluka of Ratnagiri district in Maharashtra, India.
 The village is also known as 'Kondvil'.
 The main languages spoken here are Marathi and Konkani.

+History

+The Prakritized form of the Sanskrit name "Kundin-palli" is mentioned as a name of Kondivali in the 15th-17th century Marathi-language text Mahikavatichi Bakhar, "palli" being the Shilahara-era suffix for a small village.

 Location

 Kondivali is located on the banks of Jagbudi River, about 7.0 km southwest of the town of Khed, via the bridge over the Jagbudi River.
 Villages between Kondivali and Khed are Bhoste, Alsuray and Nilik.
 The village of Shiv Budruk is located about 3.0 km southeast along the river.
 Ghotan Nadi Dam is on the northern side of the village.

 Community

 Kondivali consists of around 500 households in all, with a population of not less than 1500 people.[year not stated in source] The main groups are Hindu Maratha, Muslims, and Buddhists.
 All live in communal harmony.
 Local Maratha families are Shinde, Utekar, Bhatose, Masaram,Karbele, Bhave Chavan (Kunbi), Kapse and Kondvilkar.
 Muslim surnames here are Dawre, Potrick, Mullaji, Sardar, Mukadam, Metkar, Mapkar and Katmale.

 Hindu Maratha, Kunbis, Muslims and Buddhists are the village's landlords, but most of the Muslims now work abroad or in other places in India, whereas Hindus work in Mumbai and Surat.
 Other sects are engaged in agriculture and service.
 The district reported that 54.3% of the total populace were employed in agricultural activity.
 Shinde's have the biggest population in the village.
 Rentals are not available here.